Universal quantum computation via scalable measurement-free error correction: Measurement-free concatenation

+Finally, we note that a MF code switching protocol was recently proposed by Ref.~\cite{butt2024-mf}, to realize a logical $T$ gate and achieving a breakeven fidelity of $\num{2.6e-4}$.
+This figure is, broadly speaking, comparable to the numerical results presented here.
+Notably, decomposing a $\mathit{CCZ}$ gate requires $6$ $CX$ gates and $7$ $T$ gates~\cite{nielsen-chuang, shende2008-cnots}.
+The relative utility of these non-Clifford gates depends on the algorithmic context.

-\section{Measurement-free Concatenation}
+\section{Measurement-free concatenation}

 Having demonstrated all the ingredients for FT and MF universal computation, in this section we show that the Bacon-Shor code can be scaled up by means of concatenation, thus achieving exponential suppression of noise.
-In subsection~\cref{sec:concatenation-general} we introduce code concatenation and how it is applicable to MF QEC.
+In subsection~\ref{sec:concatenation-general} we introduce code concatenation and how it applies to MF QEC.
 Then, in~\cref{sec:concatenation-design} we present an optimized QEC protocol for the concatenated Bacon-Shor code.
-Using the disposable Toffoli gadget, we engineer an efficient feedback in the case where the information of the controlling qubits needs not be protected nor preserved, such as for ancilla qubits.
-We therefore do not have to use the code deformation procedure developed in \cref{sec:logical-ccz}.
+We do not exploit the deformation procedure developed in \cref{sec:logical-ccz}, but rather introduce a gadget to perform MF feedback operations.
+We call this the \textit{disposable} Toffoli gadget, since it effectively acts as a transversal gate as long as the control qubits do not need to be protected or preserved, such as the case of ancilla qubits.
 Numerical benchmark are presented in~\cref{sec:concatenation-performance}.